mfurlong64/rails-online-shop/doc/README.md

 ## User Stories

+- An admin can login throgh the a link on the index (user: admin, password: secret)
-- A user can view ALL products listed in the webstore (on the main index)
+- An admin and user can view ALL products listed in the webstore (on the main index)
-- A user can create a product (Create)
+- An admin and user can see a product page (Read)
-- A user can see a product page (Read)
+- An admin can create a product (Create, with password protection)
-- A user can update a product (Update)
+- An admin can update a product (Update, with password protection)
-- A user can delete a product listing (Destroy)
+- An admin can delete a product listing (Destroy, with password protection)
+- An admin can have an inventory view

 ## Optional User Story Additions